 South of Fortaleza heading towards Sao Paulo there are also other spots to be tried; the wind here isn’t as consistent as in the Cumbuco area, but there are crowd-less lagoons to be had, and the wind still blows around 14-22 knots.

 The Strait of Gibraltar forms the perfect wind tunnel between the European and African continents — perfect for the wind-powered water sports enthusiasts who flock there year round.

 Tarifa is one of the world’s meccas for kite boarders; not only for Spaniards and other Europeans but also for competitors from around the world.
 Why not make Tarifa kitesurfing your final stop on your round the world adventure?

 Here’s another world-renowned kite and windsurf destination to consider including on your trip:

 In Baja California, Mexico, the beautiful coastal town of La Ventana is graced with steady winds in a Large L-shaped bay.

 The conditions are perfect for both beginners as well as more advanced kite surfers and windsurfers and the best time to catch the wind is between November and March.

-The sparkling waters were declared by UNESCO to be a World Heritage Site for its abundance of sea life and natural beauty so rest assured the water quality is great.
-Enjoy warm, sunny days giving the perfect backdrop for your wind powered sport of choice, plus you can look forward to some awesome Cali-Mex cuisine when you get out after a hard day on the water.
+The sparkling waters were declared by UNESCO to be a World Heritage Site for its abundance of sea life and natural beauty, so rest assured the water quality is excellent.
+Enjoy warm, sunny days giving the perfect backdrop for your wind-powered sport of choice, plus you can look forward to some delicious Mexi-Cali cuisine when you get out after a hard day on the water.

 Contact Sara with your ideal route or request a quote for your dream itinerary.
-If you also enjoy diving or surfing you can mix the itineraries together to make your dream multi-action sport trip - see our dive the world trip or our surf round the world trip too.
+If you also enjoy diving or surfing you can mix the itineraries to make your dream multi-action sports trip - see our dive the world trip or our surf round the world trip too.